Year 1 Term 1

 Head Teacher Awards

-Well done to Oscar, Maisie and Elliott for their Head Teacher Awards this week!
+Well done to Isabella, Bobby and Jack for their Head Teacher Awards this week!
 Thank you for demonstrating our school values and for working so hard!

 There is no formal homework at the moment.
 The children are encouraged to practise their reading at home for at least 15 minutes per day.
 Reading books will be changed on either a Wednesday or a Friday each week and the children also have access to 'Bug Club'.
 Oxford Owl also have a number of free books that the children can access.